Weirdness of macOS mounting Linux Samba share

 c.txt instead of

 a.txt, Finder is able to copy the folder.
 This indicates that the Finder copies in alphabetical order.
-When the symlink precedes the actual file it points to, the smb server seems to complain, that it cannot link to a non-existing file, yielding the above error message in Mac OS X.
+When the symlink precedes the actual file it points to, the smb server seems to complain, that it cannot link to a non-existing file, yielding the above error message in macOS.

-From the above we must conclude that there is no possible choice for the unix extensions setting in samba that does not lead to issues with smb shares on Mac OS X.
+From the above we must conclude that there is no possible choice for the unix extensions setting in samba that does not lead to issues with smb shares on macOS.